 Apart from the cool weather and stunning views, Cameron Highlands also offers tourist an exciting array of dining options.
 To add to this, you can also find a lot of fresh produce in the area providing you with delicious dishes.
 From traditional English tea houses to Chinese steamboat restaurants, here are some of the best restaurants in Cameron Highlands: Singh Chapati Urban Restaurant, Barracks Cafe, The Lord’s Cafe, Sri Brinchang, The Smokehouse Hotel & Restaurant, and Gonbei.
 Be sure to check out the other restaurants in the area.
 You never know when you are going to find a great restaurant you can recommend to friends and family in Cameron Highlands.

-Save on annual travel insurance with DirectAsia’s affordable group plans.
-Get an online quote.
-Choose the plan you want.
-Pay the way you want.
+Save on annual travel insurance with DirectAsia’s affordable group plans, or get a cheap travel insurance for single trip.
+Get an online quote now, choose the plan you want and pay only for what you need.
 You are insured!